Samsung/tizen-docs/docs/application/native/guides/multimedia/sound-manager.md

       ```

       > **Note**
-	  > The state will be changed to "running" when the first stream goes to the device.
+	  > The state will be changed to **running** when the first stream goes to the device.

    2. Define the running state changed callback: